 Why Should I Settle My Claim?
 Shouldn’t I File A Personal Injury Lawsuit?

 After a car accident, you have the legal right to pursue compensation for your injuries and losses through the court system.
 It is highly advised that you first contact a board certified personal injury law firm.

 However, there is usually an insurance policy in place designed to cover your losses.
 Your insurance provider will usually prefer to pay you a settlement amount in return for your agreement not to pursue a lawsuit in court.
 It will save them the cost of taking your case to court.

 It’s also usually beneficial to you and the injured party, because you don’t have to wait for the court system to resolve your case, which can take many months or even years.
 Before accepting a settlement, you can decide whether or not you want to take your case to trial.
-However, your run the risk of getting nothing if you lose.
+However, you run the risk of getting nothing if you lose.

 How Does An Insurance Company Decide To Offer A Settlement?